 Rev Jo currently preaches on the East Coast and on the West Coast.
-Currently she is the Interim Minister at Mission Peak Unitarian Universalist Congregation in Fremont, CA. A few samples of Worship Services led by her are listed below.
+Currently she is the Settled Minister at the Unitarian Universalist Fellowship of San Dieguito in Solana Beach CA. A few samples of Worship Services led by her are listed below.

 In this holiday service we will examine gratitude, how we feel when we have it, how we feel when we don’t.
 Can gratitude really bring us joy in times of sorrow or pain and is there a difference when we have gratitude with how we live our lives?
 In this service before Thanksgiving, may we all join together to share our gratitude and search for ways to bless the world with our gratefulness and sense of peace and harmony.

 Your Mission if You Choose to Accept it

 Our theme this month is mission, the mission of this congregation, of Mission Peak Unitarian Universalist Congregation.
 What is our mission?
 And do we choose to accept it?
 Do you still belong if you don’t?
 This Sunday we will explore what the mission of this community is and we will also rejoice in those new members officially joining us this morning in our Ingathering Service.

 Our theme this month involves taking a look at who we are.
 This congregation is doing much work to determine that identity to secure the best fit for this congregation with their future minister.
 How do you see yourselves?
 What are your strengths and challenges?
 We will explore some of the results of the work you did in Appreciative Inquiry last June.

 During Memorial Day weekend, we have celebrations to honor those who have defended our country in the past.
 But can patriotism go too far?
 Can we isolate ourselves too much for what we believe is patriotism?
 During this weekend, let us consider how we can still be kind while maintaining the respect we have for our country.